Close Menu

 If you find that you’re constantly playing Tetris with your necessary food and drink items, it may be time to upgrade to a larger mini-fridge or even a full-sized refrigerator.

-Kenmore 30 in.
-18.2 cu. ft.
-Capacity Refrigerator/Freezer with Adjustable Glass Shelving, Humidity Control Crispers, Gallon Door Bins, ENERGY STAR Certified, Fingerprint Resistant Stainless Steel
+Kenmore 33 in.
+20.5 cu. ft.
+Capacity Refrigerator/Freezer with Full-Width Adjustable Glass Shelving, Humidity Control Crispers, ENERGY STAR Certified, Black

-Kenmore 30 in.
-18.2 cu. ft.
-Capacity Refrigerator/Freezer with Adjustable Glass Shelving, Humidity Control Crispers, Gallon Door Bins, ENERGY STAR Certified, Fingerprint Resistant Stainless Steel
+Kenmore 33 in.
+20.5 cu. ft.
+Capacity Refrigerator/Freezer with Full-Width Adjustable Glass Shelving, Humidity Control Crispers, ENERGY STAR Certified, Black

 Buy on Amazon